CauaStos/simple-wayland-window/README.md

 - Connects to a Wayland compositor
 - Sets up a surface and shell surface
-- Displays, for now, a colored window
+- Displays, for now, a 320x240 gradient

 ## Why This Exists